jarviscanada/jarvis_data_eng_ShubhkarmanSandhu/README.md

 # Shubhkarman Singh Sandhu .
 Jarvis Consulting

 I am a Bachelor of Computer Science graduate from Lassonde School of Engineering, York University.
-I came to york through an articulation program from Chitkara University, India. , I worked as a trainee at Aavenir Inc, primarily focused on Front-end Development.
+I came to york through an articulation program from Chitkara University, India.
 Before York, I worked as a trainee at Aavenir Inc, primarily focused on Front-end Development.
 I got this opportunity by winning a website-making Hackathon at my old School, Chitkara University.
 I gained solid programming, UI/UX, and designing skills while working there.
 Currently, I am a Junior Software Developer at Jarvis.I am especially passionate about using technical skills to solve problems for a wide variety of stakeholders.

 ## Skills